ska-telescope/developer.skatelescope.org/src/policies/ska-testing-policy-and-strategy.rst

 sets) in terms of their speed of execution, like “fast”, “medium”, “slow”.
-In this way a programmer that wants a quick feedback (less than 1 minute) would run only the fast tests, the same programmer that is about to commit/push his/her code at the end of the day might want to run fast and medium tests and be willing to wait some 10 minutes to get feedback, and finally a programmer ready to merge a branch into master might want to run all tests, and be willing to wait half an hour or
+In this way a programmer that wants a quick feedback (less than 1 minute) would run only the fast tests, the same programmer that is about to commit/push their code at the end of the day might want to run fast and medium tests and be willing to wait some 10 minutes to get feedback, and finally a programmer ready to merge a branch into master might want to run all tests, and be willing to wait half an hour or